 Cate Blanchett and Michelle Williams at the 83rd Academy Awards

-Five-time Oscar nominee Cate Blanchett, who presented the 2011 Oscars for Best Costume Design and Best Make-Up, and two-time Oscar nominee Michelle Williams are seen above chatting backstage during the live broadcast of the 83rd Academy Awards ceremony, held on Feb.
+A bit of newfangled Old Hollywood glamour as five-time Oscar nominee Cate Blanchett, who presented the 2011 Oscars for Best Costume Design and Best Make-Up, and two-time Oscar nominee Michelle Williams are seen chatting backstage during the live broadcast of the 83rd Academy Awards ceremony, held on Feb.
 27 at the Kodak Theatre in Hollywood.

 Cate Blanchett Oscar nominations